LIMITED SPACES STILL AVAILABLE FOR SEPTEMBER 2021 – APPLY TODAY

-Raindance Film School Top-Up BA in Film and Performing Arts Practices
+Raindance Film School Top-Up BA (Hons) in Film and Performing Arts Practices

 The Raindance Film School Top-Up BA (Hons) in Film and Performing Arts Practices is a one year practical course that has been designed to provide aspiring, and existing, Film and Performing Arts practitioners the opportunity to develop their existing academic or professional experience up to BA level in a chosen pathway or pathways (producing, directing, screenwriting or acting).